 “Women actors, notorious whores.”

 This anti-thespian tirade soon got William Prynne into trouble.
-One woman who quite enjoyed masked balls, mixed dancing and the occasional acting role was Henrietta Maria, wife of Charles I. The queen, who appeared in a speaking role in a prominent play not long after the publication of Histriomastix, took his slurs personally.
+One woman who quite enjoyed masked balls, mixed dancing and the occasional acting role was Henrietta Maria, wife of Charles I.

-In 1634, Prynne was hauled before the star chamber, charged with seditious libel against the queen and others and found guilty.
+The queen had appeared in a speaking role in a prominent play not long after the publication of Histriomastix, and she took Prynne’s slurs personally.
+In 1634, Prynne was hauled before the star chamber, charged with seditious libel against the queen and others, and found guilty.
 He was fined £5000, stripped of his academic degrees, given two days in the pillory and sentenced to have the tops of his ears clipped off with shears.
-And if that wasn’t enough, hundreds of copies of Histriomastix were rounded up and burned before Prynne’s eyes while he languished in the pillory.

 Source: William Prynne, Histriomastix, London, 1633.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.